Biodiesel: A Burgeoning Alternative for Cleaner and Greener Future of Oil-Based Technology

 Burgeoning Demand for non-petroleum based diesel fuel sets a looming trend for Biodiesel which will soon supersede the

 enhanced fuel than the petroleum diesel as they support some unique features and qualities such as nontoxicity, renewability as well as free from sulfur & aromatics free.
 It can be used in any diesel engine without any modifications.
 Biodiesel lessens emanations of carcinogenic compounds by almost 85% as compared to petro diesel.
-Additionally, it delivers considerable reduced emissions of unburned hydrocarbons, particulate matter, carbon monoxide, and sulfates compared to petroleum diesel fuel.
+Additionally, it delivers considerably reduced emissions of unburned hydrocarbons, particulate matter, carbon monoxide, and sulfates compared to petroleum diesel fuel.

-From the above table, it is depicted that upcoming availability of biodiesel is highest as compared to other fuels.
+From the above table, it is depicted that the upcoming availability of biodiesel is highest as compared to other fuels.
 Hence, it has high potential to emerge as a novel and renewable energy source in the future.

 The long chain fatty acid esters present in biodiesel are derived from feed stocks such as vegetable oils.
 Because of the presence of these fatty acids, biodiesel is prone to oxidation resulting in poor stability.
-The low thermal stability of these biofuels distresses the performance of high temperature engines.
+The low thermal stability of these biofuels distresses the performance of high-temperature engines.
 To avoid this oxidation process and metal contamination, additives like antioxidants are used.
 However, antioxidants have cost implication as their price is very high.
 So, to reduce the cost and usage of antioxidants up to 30-50%, a very small amount of metal deactivator additive

 (MDA) is used.
 Hence, as metal deactivator derives its application from biodiesel, the former is